Purple butterfly embroidered wedding dress

 simple modern wedding dress with purple wrap stole

-Karen also commissioned a simple purple silk stole to wear in some photos.
+Karen also commissioned a simple purple silk stole to wear in some photos with her purple butterfly embroidered wedding dress.

 alternative tattoo bride with her dressmaker